Chase The Feeling_Script & Performance Rights

 https://searchlibrary.adelaide.edu.au/permalink/61AU_INST/mfhv9t/alma99207308909071

-60 mins · contemporary play · drama / comedy
+60 mins • Contemporary play • Drama / comedy

-Chase the Feeling is a contemporary play and performance script that uses theatre to interrogate theatre — and autism — at the same time.
+A genre-bending play that interrogates theatre — and autism — at the same time.

-Developed as part of Mik Allen’s Master’s research, Chase the Feeling operates as ethnodrama — treating lived experience and emotion as legitimate cultural knowledge, and using live performance to surface insights that conventional analysis often misses.
+Developed as part of Mik Allen’s Master’s research, Chase the Feeling operates as ethnodrama — treating lived experience and emotion as legitimate cultural knowledge, and using performance to surface insights that conventional analysis often misses.

-“Multi-layered, genre-busting theatre.” — Stage Whispers, 2016
+“Multi-layered, genre-busting theatre.” — Stage Whispers (2016)

 AUSTRALIAN PLAYS TRANSFORM